 Accelerator and Early Accelerator courses are for exceptional rising 7th through 12th graders.
 Any student who meets the requirements for the course for which they are applying may apply to that Summer Accelerator course.
 Applicants do not have to be residents of North Carolina.
 Students from all over the globe are encouraged to apply!
 Applications for summer 2015 will be accepted beginning December 1, 2014.
 Those who submit their applications by February 1, 2015, will be notified of their acceptance status by February 15, 2015.
 Students who apply after February 1 will be notified about their acceptance two to three weeks after they submit their application.

 Once a participant has been accepted into the program, a non-refundable deposit of $250, due within seven days of acceptance, will reserve the student’s spot.
 Tuition is due in full by April 1, 2015.
 For those who pay full tuition before March 1, 2015, an early-bird discount of $150 will be applied.
+There will be a discount for those who register early and for those who register for two or more weeks over the same summer.

 Students already admitted to the NCSSM Online program may apply for a limited number of awards covering all costs for tuition and fees.
+Students in the Online Program at NCSSM are eligible for tuition awards.
+Those who submit their application by February 1, 2015, will be notified of their acceptance by March 15, 2015.

 Cancellations made at least 60 days prior to the start day of your course (your first course, if registered for multiple) will receive a full-tuition refund, less the $250 non-refundable deposit.
 Cancellations between 60 and 15 days prior to the start of your course(s) will receive a 50% tuition refund, less the deposit.
 Cancellations within 15 days prior to the start of your course(s) will NOT receive a refund.
 In the case that the minimum requirements for running the program are not met, we reserve the right to cancel a course at least 14 days prior to the course start date, and will provide registered participants a full refund, including the deposit amount.